Adrian William Moore: Philosophical work

-In the areas of ethics and religious philosophy, one of the main questions addressed by Moore is this: Is it possible for ethical thinking to be grounded in pure reason?
-In Noble in Reason, Infinite in Faculty: Themes and Variations in Kant's Moral and Religious Philosophy, Moore looks at Kant's moral and religious philosophy and uses it to arrive at a distinctive way of understanding and answering this question.
-Moore identifies three Kantian themes – morality, freedom and religion – and offers variations on each of these themes in turn.
-He concedes that there are difficulties with the Kantian view that morality can be governed by ‘pure’ reason, but defends a closely related view involving a notion of reason culturally and socially conditioned.
+In the areas of ethics and religious philosophy, one of the main questions Moore addresses is: Can ethical thinking to be grounded in pure reason?
+In Noble in Reason, Infinite in Faculty: Themes and Variations in Kant's Moral and Religious Philosophy, Moore uses Kant's moral and religious philosophy to arrive at a distinctive way of understanding and answering this question.
+He identifies three Kantian themes—morality, freedom and religion—and offers variations on each.
+He concedes that there are difficulties with the Kantian view that morality can be governed by ‘pure’ reason, but defends a closely related view involving a culturally and socially conditioned notion of reason.

-A collection of some of Moore's essays has been published under the title Language, World, and Limits: Essays in Philosophy of Language and Metaphysics (Oxford: Oxford University Press).
+Two collections of some of Moore's essays have been published by Oxford University Press, one under the title Language, World, and Limits: Essays in Philosophy of Language and Metaphysics and the other under title The Human A Priori: Essays on How We Make Sense in Philosophy, Ethics, and Mathematics.
+And in 2022 Oxford University Press also published his Gödel’s Theorem: A Very Short Introduction.

-Moore also has a special interest in the work of Bernard Williams, his colleague at Cambridge about whom he has written extensively.
+Moore also has a special interest in the work of Bernard Williams, his colleague at Cambridge, about whom he has written extensively.
 After Williams’ death in 2003 Moore was appointed as one of his literary executors.
 He edited one of Williams’ posthumously published collections of essays, Philosophy as a Humanistic Discipline.

-Most recently, Moore completed Gödel´s Theorem: A Very Short Introduction for publication by Oxford University Press (November 2022).

 Reception of work

 Described as "one of our very best... contemporary philosophers", Moore published his first book, The Infinite, with Routledge in 1990.
-The text was considered "an instructive and authoritative overview of a topic of considerable philosophical importance", a "fine book... admirably clear... [subtle and] sensitive to the philosophical issues."
+It was considered "an instructive and authoritative overview of a topic of considerable philosophical importance", a "fine book... admirably clear... [subtle and] sensitive to the philosophical issues."
 According to another reviewer, the book "points to deep and unresolved issues in the philosophy of mathematics and even deeper issues in general philosophy... deserves serious study by both mathematicians and philosophers".
 In Choice, it was described as "a splendid guide through the intellectual history of this powerful and far-reaching idea... very highly recommended for all readers".
 The book was also reviewed favourably in International Philosophical Quarterly and Times Higher Education Supplement.

-This was followed by Points of View (Oxford University Press 1997): "... a superb book.
+This was followed by Points of View (Oxford University Press 1997): "a superb book.
 It brings the rigour, clarity and precision of the best analytical philosophy to bear on a topic that has until now been of pointedly little concern within analytical philosophy."
-In his review, in The Times Literary Supplement, Robert Brandom regarded it as "imaginative, original and ambitious".
+In his review, in The Times Literary Supplement, Robert Brandom called it "imaginative, original and ambitious".
 According to The European Journal of Philosophy review, the book "tackles some of the most profound and most complex issues in philosophy, and the result is impressive."

-His third book, Noble in Reason, Infinite in Faculty: Themes and Variations in Kant's Moral and Religious Philosophy was reviewed very laudatorily in, among others, Mind, The Times Literary Supplement and Kantian Review: "a continuing, deep and detailed discussion with...
-Kant... an exceptionally thought-provoking and serious book"; a "particularly helpful account of Kant's philosophy of religion", including "numerous provocative insights...".
+Moore's third book, Noble in Reason, Infinite in Faculty: Themes and Variations in Kant's Moral and Religious Philosophy was reviewed very laudatorily in, among others, Mind, The Times Literary Supplement and Kantian Review: "a continuing, deep and detailed discussion with...
+Kant... an exceptionally thought-provoking and serious book"; a "particularly helpful account of Kant's philosophy of religion", including "numerous provocative insights".